Ardat-lilî: Disease

-References to ardat-lilî have also been identified in medical incantations.
+References to ardat-lilî have been identified in medical incantations.
 An illness called the "hand of ardat-lilî" (qāt ardat lilî) is known from multiple sources.
 In the Assur Medical Catalogue, it is described as the cause of la’bu, which has been variously interpreted as a skin disease, a type of fever, psychiatric and neurological disorders, or as a reference to an unidentified bodily fluid.

-Other genres of texts
+Astrology

-An astrological text from Sultantepe indicates that the twelfth day of the month was believed to be particularly suitable for performing rituals meant to ward off ardat-lilî.
+An astrological text from Sultantepe (STT ii, 300) indicates that the twelfth day of the month was believed to be particularly suitable for performing rituals meant to ward off ardat-lilî.

-Under the Sumerian term kisikillila, ardat-lilî appears in the composition Gilgamesh, Enkidu and the Netherworld.
-It belonged to the curriculum of Old Babylonian scribal schools, and as a result is well documented in the archeological record, with seventy four copies recovered as of 2014.
-Kisikillila is described as one of the three beings Gilgamesh has to drive away from the ḫalub tree planted by Inanna.
-While part of the narrative was later translated into Akkadian and incorporated into the Epic of Gilgamesh, the section dealing with the ḫalub tree was not, possibly due to thematically overlapping with the myth of the cedar forest.